escalopa/miniblocks/README.md

-# myblocks
+# miniblocks
-Myblocks is a simple blockchain implementation using golang for practising purposes
+miniblocks is a simple blockchain implementation using golang for practising purposes